Rexxie

 Ezeh Chisom Faith (born 10 November 1994), professionally known as Rexxie, is a Nigerian record producer, DJ, and songwriter.
 He is popular for creating the Zanku sound, and producing Naira Marley's Soapy, Tesumole and the song KPK with MohBad.

-Early life and career
+Early life and education

-Rexxie was born in Lagos, Nigeria.
-Rexxie had his basic education in Abuja and Lagos where he was raised, he attended Yaba College of Technology and graduated from the Tai Solarin University of Education.
+Rexxie was born on 10 November, 1994 in Lagos State, south-western region of Nigeria.
+Rexxie played the keyboard at his father's church as a child.
+His father was a pastor.
+He had his basic education in Abuja and Lagos where he was raised, he attended Yaba College of Technology and graduated from the Tai Solarin University of Education.

+Career

+Rexxie's career breakout came when he produced "Able God" in 2018 for Chinko Ekun featuring, Zlatan Ibile and Lil Kesh.
+He also produced "Zanku" for Zlatan Ibile the following year.

 Rexxie produced songs like Comma and Bebo on the Grammy-winning album Twice As Tall by Burna Boy.

 Rexxie has produced Nigerian music for the likes of Zlatan, Naira Marley, Davido, and Burna Boy.